 Set in a fantastic location in the heart of Chelsea Cadogan Hall has become one of London’s leading venues.
-The Hall’s 950 seats, excellent acoustic and luxurious surroundings makes it the first choice for some of the UK’s top orchestras, including the Hall’s resident orchestra, the Royal Philharmonic, as well as a favourite London destination for international touring orchestras.
-Cadogan Hall is the chosen venue for the world-famous BBC Proms Chamber Music Series and also offers a vibrant selection of contemporary, jazz, folk and world music events as well as talks, debates and conferences.
+The Hall’s 950 seats, excellent acoustic and luxurious surroundings makes it the first choice for some of the UK’s top orchestras, including the Hall’s resident orchestra, the Royal Philharmonic, as well as a favourite London destination for international touring orchestras, and it was the chosen venue for the world-famous BBC Proms Chamber Music Series.
+The Hall also offers a vibrant selection of contemporary, jazz, folk and world music events as well as talks, debates and conferences.

 First opened in 1907 as a new Christian Science Church designed by Robert Fellowes Chisholm, the Hall hosted congregations of up to 1400.
 However, after planning permission for renovations was refused in 1996, a smaller congregation moved to an updated church building elsewhere in London.

 Royal Philharmonic Orchestra

 Resident at Cadogan Hall, the Orchestra is acknowledged as one of the UK’s most prestigious orchestras, enjoying an international reputation for bringing audiences first-class performances and the highest possible standards of music-making across a diverse range of musical repertoire.